Skip to main content

 .: Pennsylvania State University

-Postdoctoral Fellowship: University of California, San Francisco
+Postdoctoral fellowship: University of California, San Francisco

-Research Interests: My lab has studied Hepatitis B Virus replication mechanisms and enzymology for more than 25 years.
+Research interests: My lab has studied Hepatitis B Virus replication mechanisms and enzymology for more than 25 years.
 Currently, we have two broad sets of projects focused on the ribonuclease H activity of the multifunctional HBV polymerase protein that has priming, reverse transcriptase, and RNase H domains.
 The first set of projects are basic science, where we study the contributions of RNase H to HBV biology, characterizing the enzymology of RNase H degradation of the viral pre-genomic RNA during viral replication and conducting in silico and physical analyses of the RNase H’s structure.
 The second set of projects are drug discovery efforts targeting the RNase H. We work closely with medicinal chemistry collaborators in these translational studies to identify and characterize inhibitors of the enzyme.
 We have discovered all but a few of the more than 250 known inhibitors of the enzyme, with the goal of developing novel drugs to treat chronic HBV infections in the 250 million people worldwide suffering from hepatitis B.

 View Publications